ICBA Legislative and Regulatory Successes 2006-2015

 - Elimination of annual privacy notice mailings when a bank has not changed its privacy policies; and

-All four of these provisions are included in ICBA's Plan for Prosperity.
-In addition, the new law restores $3 billion in cuts to the federal crop insurance program which were included in the recent budget agreement.
+All four of these provisions are included in ICBA’s Plan for Prosperity.
+In addition, the law restored $3 billion in funding to the federal crop insurance program that would have been cut by a previous budget agreement.

 CFPB Expands Access to Rural Lender Benefits to Thousands of Community Banks.